finix-payments/ios-sdk/README.md

 # ios-sdk
-SDK for tokenizing cards on iOS
+Finix SDK for tokenizing cards on iOS